-The Town of Union originally consisted of a six-mile by six-mile square area in the Northwest corner of Eau Claire County.
+The Town of Union originally consisted of a six mile by six mile square area in the Northwest corner of Eau Claire County.
 Union is bordered by Dunn County on the west, Chippewa County on the north, the Chippewa River on the south and the City of Eau Claire on the East.
 With encroachment of Interstate 94 and annexation by the City of Eau Claire, that area is now approximately 30 square miles (see Figure 1).

 We are a Town of rolling hills, wide and fast moving rivers, windswept hilly farmland, ample forested land and widespread home building sites.
 Our northern sections are dominated by industrial development while our southern sections are wild and spacious woodlands bounded by high hills and the Chippewa River.
 In the middle sits our rolling farmland and creeks making their way to the Chippewa and Mississippi rivers.
 We are ideally suited horse country with pristine and serene parklands on our south and western edges and a quiet forest park amidst the center of our Town encircled by the City of Eau Claire.
-It is with this background that the Town of Union Park Commission has its mission to maintain and develop these parklands as quiet and peaceful areas, with ample outdoor exercise opportunities, which complement our agricultural life style and keep us active, social and healthy.
+It is with this background that the Town of Union Park Commission has its mission to maintain and develop these parklands as quiet and peaceful areas, which complement our agricultural life style.